FHIR/ig-guidance/input/pagecontent/best-practice.md

 * Include examples that showcase all key parts of the IG
 * Include comments in your examples (this means authoring should be done in XML)
 * At least one example should highlight every must-support element and every extension defined within the IG
+* Avoid declaring meta.profile in your examples unless there's an expectation that implementers must populate production instances with a value for meta.profile
+  (something to be avoided - see [profiles](#profiles)).
+Forcing validation and linkage to the profile in the publisher can always be done by other means, and including meta.profile in the example may lead implementers to think they can rely on it - when they can't.

 ### Extensions